Retreat fees cover your lodging while making the retreat experience as accessible as possible.

-Yurt dwellers have access to the Cook Shack which has a full kitchen and a 3 piece bathroom.
+Yurt dwellers have access to the Cook Shack which has a full kitchen and a bathroom with shower.

 The Yurt is very comfortable, with electricity, heating and cooling, a sink with hot and cold water, microwave, tea kettle and a coffee maker.

 The Agave Suite is a private unit in our modern eco-house.
-It has a king-sized bed, sitting area, kitchenette, and private bath.
+It has a king-size bed, sitting area, kitchenette, and a private bath.

 The kitchenette has: under-the-counter refrigerator, toaster-oven, coffee maker, tea kettle, microwave oven, electric appliances, conduction hot plate, dishes, cutlery, glassware, full complement of utensils, etc.

 The Casita Manzanita is also in our modern eco-house.
-It has a private bedroom with queen bed, private bath, sitting area, fold-down queen Murphy bed in the living room, and a full kitchen with bar seating.
+It has a separate entrance, two private bedrooms, one with a queen bed and the other with a twin bed, a private bath, indoor sitting area, terrace with barbecue, and a full kitchen with bar seating.

-Fees do not include any compensation for Culadasa’s time providing meditation guidance.
-Culadasa is offering his time via the traditional donation, or dana (Pali for “giving” or a “gift”), system.
-This means that although his time and experience are considered by many to be invaluable, it is up to you, the retreatant, to decide how much the benefit you receive is worth, and how much you can personally afford to offer for his energy.
-It is a system that is meant to encourage joyous generosity rather than a sterile business transaction.
+Fees do not include any compensation for the time the Resident Teachers spend providing meditation guidance.
+This guidance is offered according to the traditional donation, or dana (Pali for “giving” or a “gift”) system.
+It is up to you, the retreatant, to decide how much the benefit you receive is worth, and how much you can personally afford to offer.
+This system is meant to encourage joyous generosity rather than a sterile business transaction.
 However, many of us are not used to this system, so here are some guidelines for how much to offer: